eclipse-edc/Connector/extensions/control-plane/provision/provision-oauth2/README.md

 ## How to use it

-The extension works all the `HttpData` addresses that contain the properties (defined in [Oauth2DataAddressSchema](src/main/java/org/eclipse/dataspaceconnector/provision/oauth2/Oauth2DataAddressSchema.java)):
+The extension works for all the `HttpData` addresses that contain the "oauth2" properties (defined in [Oauth2DataAddressSchema](src/main/java/org/eclipse/dataspaceconnector/provision/oauth2/Oauth2DataAddressSchema.java)):
 - `oauth2:clientId`: the client id
 - `oauth2:clientSecret`: the client secret